i-like-robots/middleclassmap.co.uk/readme.md

 _No websites were harmed in the making of this one._

 UK population data was provided by the [UK Centre for Ecology & Hydrology](https://www.ceh.ac.uk/) and this dataset is freely available [here](https://data.gov.uk/dataset/ca2daae8-8f36-4279-b15d-78b0463c61db/uk-gridded-population-2011-based-on-census-2011-and-land-cover-map-2015).
-The dataset was integrated using the [Geodesy functions](https://github.com/chrisveness/geodesy) published by Chris Veness.
+The dataset was integrated using the [Geodesy library](https://github.com/chrisveness/geodesy) published by Chris Veness.

-The map itself is powered by [Mapbox](https://www.mapbox.com/) and the website is kindly hosted by [Netlify](https://www.netlify.com/).
+The map itself is powered by [Mapbox](https://www.mapbox.com/).